vschelbi/superpoint_transformer_vschelbi/docs/datasets.md

 - **All labels $[0, C - 1]$ are assumed to be present in your dataset**.
 As such, they will all be used in metrics and losses computation.
 - A point with the **$C$ label will be considered void/ignored/unlabeled** (whichever you call it).
-As such, it will be excluded from from metrics and losses computation
+As such, it will be excluded from metrics and losses computation

-Hence, make sure the **output of your `YourDataset.read_single_raw_cloud()` reader method never returns labels outside of your $[0, C]$ range**.
+Hence, make sure the **output of your `YourDataset.read_single_raw_cloud()` reader method never returns labels outside your $[0, C]$ range**.
 Besides, if some labels in $[0, C - 1]$ are not useful to you (ie absent from your dataset), we recommend you remap your labels to a new $[0, C' - 1]$ range (`torch_geometric.nn.pool.consecutive.consecutive_cluster` can help you with